Close

 What immediate steps should I take during an allergic reaction?

-Managing a household where dogs are allergic to cats takes patience and consistency, but the reward of seeing your pets live well together makes it all worth it.
-Simple habits—like setting up designated spaces, cleaning regularly, and using allergen-reducing products—can go a long way in supporting your dog’s comfort.
+Managing a household where dogs are allergic to cats takes patience and consistency.
+Simple habits like establishing designated spaces, cleaning regularly, and using allergen-reducing products can help your dog feel more comfortable.

-Every pet is different, and understanding allergies is just one step toward giving them the care they deserve.
-PetMeds offers a wide range of vet-recommended products that can help reduce allergens and support your dog’s health at home.
+Every pet is different, and understanding allergies is a key step in giving them the care they deserve.
+PetMeds offers a wide range of vet recommended products to support both dogs and cats in your home.
+For more helpful resources and products, explore the full Dog category.